simplex-chat/simplex-chat/blog/20230328-simplex-chat-v4-6-hidden-profiles.md

 Secondly, group admins can now delete messages sent by other members (excluding the messages sent by the group owners).
 "Moderate" action in the message menu will either mark the message as deleted or delete it irreversibly for all members, as set in group preferences by the owners.

 These features will allow group owners to decide their own rules.
 More robust moderation tools are coming later when we build support for large communities.

+### Group welcome message

+Group owners can now set a welcome message that will be shown to new members when they join the group via a group link.

 ### Improved audio/video calls